-Issuing TBY by opening a deposit at a predetermined proportion of DAI to TBY according to the scheme:
+Issuing TBY by opening a deposit at a predetermined proportion of DE to TBY according to the scheme:

 The storage cost is defined as:

-- the number of DAI put into the smart contract - D
+- the number of DE put into the smart contract - D

 - number of issued TBY by the smart contract - T

-P = D/T, where P is the storage cost of the next addition of DAI to the contract
+P = D/T, where P is the storage cost of the next addition of DE to the contract

 The process of issuing TBY is the following:

-0. When a contract is deployed, the first TBY is issued to correct the initial proportion of DAI per TBY defined by the address deploying the smart contract.
+0. When a contract is deployed, the first TBY is issued to correct the initial proportion of DE per TBY defined by the address deploying the smart contract.

-- 1.An ecosystem member transfers a certain amount of DAI into a smart contract to issue TBY at the offered proportion.
+- 1.The ecosystem member transfers a certain amount of DE into a smart contract to issue TBY at the offered proportion.

 - 2.The smart contract issues the required amount of TBY and sends it to the user's address with the exception of the Pay-in Fee regulated by the Consensus members.

-- 4.The smart contract determines the proportion for the next deposit opening/closing operation
+- 4.The smart contract determines the proportion for the next deposit opening TBY and closing TBY_Mined operation.

 Each TBY issue transaction always increases the storage cost due to a decrease in the proportion by burning off a part of the commission.